REELMCR specialise in community based drama, participant-led documentary films and ‘living memory’ social history recording and archiving.

 REELMCR are a ‘full-service’ organisation, meaning we can provide everything from community engagement, research visits, video production and training to event planning.

-REELMCR use a community-centred approach to harness the processes of research, writing, drama and filmmaking to promote community cohesion and empowerment, by encouraging participants to explore the issues that affect them and their communities.
+REELMCR use a community-centred approach to harness the processes of research, writing, drama and filmmaking to promote community cohesion and empowerment, by encouraging participants to explore the issues and the social history that affect them and their communities.

 The unique and tailored process within each project makes a huge difference to both individual participants as well as the wider community by building trust, self confidence and pride.

-The process also equips those participants who have dropped out of formal education early in life, with new skills and positive life experiences as well as charting progess through GQAL PEARL awards, which are designed to measure and assess a range of key behavioural, learning and employability skills.
+The process also equips those participants who have dropped out of formal education early in life, with new skills and positive life experiences.

 We leave it to those we’ve worked for to comment on the quality of our work.
 The opinions of our project participants are as important to us as the opinions of our clients and commissioner’s, here are just a few of the very kind things they have had to say about REELMCR.